M4cr0Chen/M4cr0Chen/README.md

 - ⚡ Fun fact: ...
 -->

-<h1 align="center">Hi 👋, I'm Zhenghong (Marco) Chen</h1>
+## Hi 👋, I'm Zhenghong (Marco) Chen
-<h3 align="center">A second year CS student at the University of Waterloo.
+### A second year CS student at the University of Waterloo.
 I'm passionate about distributed systems, compilers, machine learning, web development, game development, and so much more.
-I have experience in Web Development and Quality Assurance.</h3>
+I have experience in Web Development and Quality Assurance.

 - 🌱 I’m currently learning **TensorFlow, OpenCv, PyTorch**
 - 📫 How to reach me: z253chen@uwaterloo.ca